Nationals vs. Diamondbacks Player Props Betting Odds

-Player prop bet options for Corbin Carroll, Lane Thomas and others are available when the Arizona Diamondbacks visit the Washington Nationals at Nationals Park on Wednesday at 7:05 PM ET.
+Sportsbooks have set player props for Corbin Carroll, Lane Thomas and others when the Arizona Diamondbacks visit the Washington Nationals at Nationals Park on Thursday at 1:05 PM ET.

 Bet on this matchup or its props with DraftKings!